entropy-flux/TorchSystem/README.md

     def __iter__(self) -> Iterator[tuple[Tensor, Tensor]]:...
 ```

 Notice that we didn't define any implementation.
-Of course you can just implement it right away, but let's define a training service first.
-Service handlers and events produced in the services should be modeled using an ubiquitous language.
+Of course, you can just implement it right away, but let's define a training service first.
+Service handlers and events produced in the services should be modeled using ubiquitous language.
 Under this idea, the framework provides a way to invoke services or produce events using their names.
-This is completly optional, like everything in the library, and you can invoke services handlers and dispatch events directly.
+This is completely optional, like everything in the library, and you can invoke services handlers and dispatch events directly.

+The training service can be implemented as follows:

 ```python
 # src/services/training.py